 • Other environmental concerns

-We assist and guide clients throughout the States of Minnesota, North Dakota, South Dakota and Wisconsin with permit requirements, land purchases, rezoning for landfills, ditch and drainage projects, and wetland restoration and credits.
+We assist and guide clients throughout the States of Minnesota, North Dakota, and South Dakota with permit requirements, land purchases, rezoning for landfills, ditch and drainage projects, and wetland restoration and credits.
 We represent numerous watershed districts and deal extensively in condemnation proceedings.

 Environmental Law Key Concepts